mattjmcnaughton/nuage/docs/playbooks/ssl-certs.md

   - NOTE: When using `aws s3 cp` ensure we specify `--sse AES256` flag.
     - Eventually, we should set up a policy that everything we write to our s3 buckets must be encrypted.
-6. Update the certs stored via Amazon's ACM.
+6. [Optional] Update the certs stored via Amazon's ACM.
 This is done via the `global` terraform environment.
 We can use `target` to only update `acm`.
 We may need to update the ownership of the files.
+This is OPTIONAL now that we don't use an ALB (which is what required the ALB).
 7. Shred the ssl certs on the host and kill the container we used to generate them.
 8. Run `terraform destroy` in the orchestration directory.